RuihaoQiu/NLP-projects/Text-vectorization.md

 print(X.shape)
 ```
 (269, 5)</b>
 The documents are only embedded on customized features.
+An interesting use case, if the features are skills, the values indicate the **importance** of skills in each documents.
+We can use it to recommend top skills for each documents.

+There are other techniques to vectorize the document, I will discuss them in embedding section.